grafana/k6-docs/src/data/markdown/translated-guides/en/07 Misc/09 Glossary.md

 ### Vertical scalability

-A trait describing to what degree a system under test’s performance or capacity may be increased by adding more hardware resources to a node (RAM, cores, bandwidth, etc.).
+The degree to which a system under test can improve performance or increase capacity by adding more hardware resources to a node (RAM, cores, bandwidth, etc.).

-### Virtual users (VU)
+### Virtual users

+Or VUs.
 The simulated users that perform separate and concurrent iterations of your test script.

 Read more: [VU option reference](/using-k6/k6-options/reference#vus), [Tutorial to calculate the number of Virtual Users with Google Analytics](https://k6.io/blog/monthly-visits-concurrent-users).